sheinamara/Dinomite/README.md

 1/7: Edited World class's interaction with Dinosaur.

+1/8: Edited user input timing in World class.

 Amara's Development Log:

 1/3: Created three classes.

 1/4: Added javadoc to three classes and made the variables for each class.
 Began working on Dinosaur.java and completed the constructor and get methods.

-1/7: Focusing on dinosaur.java.
+1/7: Focusing on Dinosaur.java.
 Trying to draw the dinosaur via ASCII.

+1/8: Successfully made the drawing function in the Dinosaur class.
+Dinosaur appears on terminal screen!